Frequently Asked Questions - Performance

 What if I submit the check-in form late?

-Check-in forms should be completed by the due date for each Check-in converstion; we close the system after that date.
-Once the Achieve Together Online Dashboard system is closed, you cannot add content to the online form, but a separate process to include the check-in notes can be arranged with help from your HR partner.
+Check-in forms should be completed by the due date for each Check-in conversation; we close the system after that date.
+Once the Achieve Together Online Dashboard system is closed, you cannot add content to the online form.

-Remember, if you do not complete your Online Form by the deadline, you will not be able to review it later via the Achieve Together Online Dashboard
+Remember, if you do not add your notes to the Online Form by the deadline, you will not be able to review it later via the Achieve Together Online Dashboard.
+We suggest putting the Check-in deadlines on your calendar as recurring events so you can ensure you finish by the due dates.

 What if my manager/supervisor didn't have a check-in conversation with me?